 First, they are quite smart and entertaining.
 Second, they are remarkably healthy and require little, if any grooming.
 Finally, they are actually more dog-like in nature than other domestic breeds.
-Bengals will walk on a leash, love to be trained, they love to take baths and play fetch!
+Bengals will walk on a leash, love to be trained, and they love to take baths and play fetch!

 The beauty of the domestic Bengal cat is simply undeniable.
 Keep reading to learn more about this breed and how to care for a Bengal cat.

-Make Sure you Get a Bengal Cat from a Reputable Breeder
+Make Sure You Get a Bengal Cat From a Reputable Breeder

 Bengal cats have such unique characteristics, both with regard to appearance and behavior, that you will want to ensure you get a Bengal from a reputable breeder.

-When the coat of a Bengal cat does not come out at show quality, some Bengal kittens may be available at a much reduced price.
+When the coat of a Bengal cat does not come out at show quality, some Bengal kittens may be available at a much-reduced price.
 If you are not going to show your cat, you can still enjoy the benefits of a Bengal's personality, provided that the breeding stock is of high quality.
 As you can see in the photo to the right, our Romeo's coat is not as rich and beautiful as the photo above.
 Yet, he has all the characteristics of a Bengal cat's personality and health.

 Be sure to research ahead of time to purchase only from a reputable Bengal cat breeder.
 This person or organization will provide a written health guarantee, can demonstrate optimum cattery conditions, and should belong to professional associations.
-You can generally tell by the condition of the grounds and the breeder's personality whether they love cats and wish to ensure the highest quality kittens are available.
+You can generally tell by the condition of the grounds and the breeder's personality, whether they love cats and wish to ensure the highest quality kittens are available.